CoachCarr/my-tictactoetut1/README.md

+This is just a tutorial project to help me start with react and various development tools.
+For example, I want to put a link to stackblitz in this readme when I get the thing working. "my-tttt" is for tic-tac-toe-tut orial.

-# Getting Started with Create React App
+# Hey, I'm just getting Started with "Create React App"

+I've already heard that I should avoid "create react app" and that Nextjs is the thing.
+But I'm just beginning to learn React and this is what's in the official docs as a first tutorial.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts